fabric8io/kubernetes-zipkin/readme.md

 Kubernetes ZipKin
 -----------------

-The project provides all the required resources to start the required ZipKin components in Kubernetes.
+The project provides all the required resources to start the required [ZipKin](http://zipkin.io/) components in [Kubernetes](http://kubernetes.io/) to trace your microservices.

 ### Getting Started